-- The breathtaking countryside of the Sciliar Mountain, emblem of the Dolomites in the Dolomites is, for the second time in a raw, officially Italy’s best snow park.
+- The breathtaking countryside of the Sciliar Mountain, emblem of the Dolomites in the Dolomites is, for the third time in a raw, officially Italy’s best snow park.
 In addition, the Alpe di Siusi Snowpark was nominated as one of the TOP 3 terrain parks in the category "World's Best Freestyle Resort 2017" at the annual World Ski Awards at Kitzbühel (Austria).
 At 1.5 km long and offering around 70 obstacles, the Alpe di Siusi Snow Park is one of the longest terrain parks in Europe.
 With rails, kickers, boxes and whoops